-COOK Report: Can you tell me a bit about the See4EU Kickoff.
-It sounds like what you are saying when Brussels. tell me what this is all about.
+COOK Report: Can you tell me a bit about the C4EU Kickoff.
+It sounds like this is what you are saying when you mention Brussels.
+Tell me what C4EU is all about.
 Have you gotten some monetary support from Brussels?

-Roca: yes.
-While we got no help from the Spanish or Catalan government, in 2010 Nellie Kroes on behalf of the Digital Agenda 2020 in the European Union competition of fiber for everyone said that I know it will happen but not the way things are now, so help me make it happen by giving me ideas.
+Roca: Yes.
+While we got no help from the Spanish or Catalan government, in 2010 Nellie Kroes on behalf of the Digital Agenda 2020 in the European Union talked about access to fiber for everyone said that "I know it will happen but not the way things are now, so help me make it happen by giving me ideas."

 We were happy to answer her request with our idea of "Bottom up Broadband."
-But there was no money involved it was only about providing ideas.
+But there was no money involved.
+It was only about providing ideas.
 However after that by becoming a Living Lab what we are doing in Spain became perceived in a very positive manner.
 In Brussels they do some framework programs and provide funding for universities and other entities looking for positive solutions.
 By following those ideas we were in a very good position to ask for funding for one of the projects.
 Commons for Europe -- C4EU actually has a website.

 These projects are not given to a single entity but rather to a consortium.
-Now the commons for you consists of several packages and we are the leaders for Working package Number 7 which is called bottom up broadband.
-This project is framed around the idea of a commons.
+Now the Commons for EU consists of several packages and we are the leaders for Working Group Number 7 which is called Bottom-up-Broadband.
+This project is framed around the idea of a Commons.
 Do you know the Code for America experience?
 Code for EU is very much the same idea of creating software as a commons and then sharing it and developing it further among the partners.
-Now doing the same with regard to telecom infrastructures with Bottom Up Broadband (BuB4EU).
+We are now doing the same with regard to telecom infrastructures with Bottom Up Broadband (BuB4EU).

-It is designed to allow the citizens to hack-in a good way-public infrastructure.
+It is designed to allow the citizens to hack -- in a good way -- public infrastructure.
 Now what does this mean?
-Suppose there is a railway or road that has fiber running along it the idea is to attach fiber to that already existing infrastructure and use the result as a public commons since it is already being paid for by the tax payers,.
-As a public administration there are 2 choices.
-Here one is to get bad infrastructure to private companies who will operated in a private way as is being done with the telcos or manage it as a public infrastructure so that everyone is able to use it.
-Use it and improve it by expanding it which is why this concept here makes sense.
-If there is something wrong with the infrastructure and we can use it, perhaps then we will be more than happy to fix it.
+Suppose there is a railway or road that has fiber running along it the idea is to attach fiber to that already existing infrastructure and use the result as a public commons since it is already being paid for by the tax payers.
+For a public administration there are two choices.
+Here one is to give such infrastructure to private companies who will operate in a private way as is being done with the telcos or manage it as a public infrastructure so that everyone is able to use it.
+Use it and improve it by expanding it, is why this concept here makes sense.
+If there is something wrong with the infrastructure and we are allowed to use it, perhaps then we will be more than happy to fix it.